 Depression at university

-Will depression affect my degree?
+Will having depression at university affect my degree?

 • feeling persistently sad for weeks or even months